Stetchy0/ProjectPentalogy/Supplementary Items/Text/Living Works/Pentalogy/Part I - Experience.md

 Felix walked inside.
 There were maybe a dozen doctors or scientists.. smart people, buzzing around the lab.
 He saw a glass room near the center of the large room and..
 His brother.
 Carter was in there!

 He ran over and looked inside.
 He wasn't wearing a shirt.
-He had scales all over his back and neck, and his hair was lighter than before.
+He had green scales all over his back and neck, and his hair was lighter than before.
 He wasn't sure this was his brother until his face turned towards him, and their eyes met.
 Carter looked away swiftly and held his legs to his chest.

 "*Your brother is very.. strange.
 He doesn't look much like you.
 Are you sure you two are related?*"